kfjahnke/envutil/README.md

 automatically, it multiplies the 'twine' value with this factor, rounds, and assigns the result to 'twine'.

-# Parameters for mounted (facet) image input

-When --facet is given, this overrides any --input parameter you may have passed - you wouldn't, usually, but leave 'input' unset if you use a mounted image as input.

-## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL
-##     load oriented non-environment source image

-envutil can 'mount' images in various projections and hfov which may only cover a part of the full 360X180 degree environment.
-This routes to different code, because the parts of the output which don't receive input have to be masked out, and because projections apart from spherical (which is present for lat/lon environments anyway) have to be dealt with.
-All projections are supported. hfov is in degrees - for cubemaps pass 90.
-The three values must be followed by the facet's orinetation, given as three 'Euler angles' (yaw, pich, roll).
-If you want the facet to be mounted 'straight ahead', just pass 0 0 0.
-All six values (image filename, projection, hfov, ywa, pict, roll) must be passed after --facet, separated by space.

-You may pass more than one facet.
-Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme: For every candidate, the angle between the viewing ray and the facet's center is calculated.
-The facet where the angle comes out smallest 'wins' the contest - it's content is assigned to the viewing ray.
-The overall result resembles a voronoi diagram - facets with transparency let other facets shine through oven if they don't 'win the contest'.
-You can't currently mix facets with and without transparency;
-all facets have to have the same channel count and transparency quality.

-If you use multi-facet input with simple interpolation (--itp 1), you may notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
-This is due to the way facets are
-prioritized: only one facet can 'win the contest', and there is currently no implementation of feathering.
-If you use twining, the effect is mitigated, the facets are blended to a certain degree, and the edges are faded into black.
-The larger the twining kernel is, the better the effect.
-When automatic twining is used, the twining kernel is calculated to suit all facets - if some facets have very high resolution, this may result in a large twining kernel to avoid aliasing even for the parts of the target image which show the high-res content, bringing computation load up even if most of the target image may come from lower resolution content.
-So the choice of the automatic twining kernel is conservative but may be slow to compute.

 # Additional Technical Notes

 One problem with cubemaps is that they are normally stored as concatenations of